 The PCV is a conjugate vaccine.
 This means that sugars (polysaccharides) from the surface of the bacteria are joined to a protein (in this case, a non-toxic protein from diphtheria).
 This is done because the sugars alone do not produce a good immune response in infants and children.

-It contains a small amount of aluminium which strengthens and lengthens the immune response to the vaccine.
-This is not a cause for concern.
+It contains a very small amount of aluminium which strengthens and lengthens the immune response to the vaccine.
 See more information on aluminium in vaccines.

 The PCV used in the UK does not contain the preservative thiomersal (mercury).